usathyan/paper-qa-ui/README.md

   - Coverage breadth
   - Source diversity metrics

-### 5.4 Research Intel Tab
+### 3.4 Research Intel Tab
 - **Potential Contradictions**: Cross-document antonym detection and polarity clustering
 - **Quality Flags**: Source-level quality indicators
 - **Diversity & Recency**: Year distribution histogram and source diversity metrics
 - **Critique**: LLM-generated assessment of answer quality and support

-### 5.5 Answer Tab
+### 3.5 Answer Tab
-- **Answer Display**: Formatted answer with consistent HTML styling
+- **Answer Display**: Formatted final answer to your question
-- **Clean Interface**: No placeholder text or unnecessary elements

-## 6. Default behaviors and assumptions
+## 4. Default behaviors and assumptions

 The UI has been streamlined by removing several toggles and making opinionated defaults.
 These decisions optimize for the most common research workflows:

-### 6.1 Always-enabled features

-#### Smart Filter Biasing
+### 4.1 Assumptions and Features

+#### Rewrite prompt
-This feature takes the filters extracted by the LLM during rewrite (like years, venues, fields, species, study types, outcomes) and appends them as text hints to the final query used for retrieval.
+This feature adds additional filters extracted by the LLM during rewrite (like years, venues, fields, species, study types, outcomes) and appends them as text hints to the final query used for retrieval.

 **Example:**
 - Original question: `"What is the role of PICALM in Alzheimer's?"`